 We live in a fast moving world.
 We’re running errands, picking up kids, going to meetings, and multi-tasking the entire time.
 And we’re distracted!
 There is so much out there competing for our attention.
 But despite the distractions there are things we always notice: the dirty, the sticky, and the gross things.
 I’m a Las Vegas window cleaner, and I’ve got something you need to hear,

 When you’re talking to someone, I seriously doubt that you would notice that their breath doesn’t smell bad.
 I mean, if it doesn’t smell bad you’re not going to be thinking about it (unless their breath always sticks.
 Then it might be remarkable).
 You’re not going to notice because having breath that doesn’t stink is just expected.
 But I’ll tell you, if their breath sticks you’re going to notice.
-And you’re gong to stay away.
-And maybe I’m just judge mental, but if you’ve got nasty breath I’m probably gong to assume some things about you (whether they’re true thing or not).
-I’m gong to assume your car is dirty.
+And you’re going to stay away.
+And maybe I’m just judgemental, but if you’ve got nasty breath I’m probably going to assume some things about you (whether they’re a true thing or not).
+I’m going to assume your car is dirty.
 Your probably didn’t make your bed this morning.
-Heck, maybe those socks your wearing are a couple days old.
+Heck, maybe those socks your wearing are a couple of days old.

 What Your Las Vegas Window Cleaner is Trying to Say